CVE-2026-44774

 CriticalCVSS 9.9Exploitation Probability (EPSS)

-Low risk36th percentile — higher than 36% of all known CVEs
+Low risk37th percentile - higher than 37% of all known CVEs

 Summary

 A vulnerability in Traefik allows a user with HTTPRoute creation permissions in the Kubernetes Gateway API provider to bypass the providers.rest.insecure=false setting and access the REST provider handler.
-By referencing a TraefikService backend whose name ends with @internal, traffic can be routed to rest@internal, enabling unauthorized reconfiguration of routers and services in shared Gateway deployments.
+By accepting TraefikService backends with names ending in @internal, traffic can be routed to rest@internal, enabling unauthorized reconfiguration of routers and services in shared Gateway deployments.

 Risk Assessment

-The organization faces the risk of a low-privileged actor gaining live dynamic configuration write access to Traefik, potentially leading to unauthorized traffic redirection, data leakage, or service disruption.
+The organization is at risk of configuration takeover by a low-privileged user, potentially leading to unauthorized traffic redirection, data leakage, or man-in-the-middle attacks.

 Recommendation

-Immediately upgrade Traefik to version 2.11.46, 3.6.17, or 3.7.1, depending on the branch in use.
-As a workaround, restrict access to the Kubernetes Gateway API and disable the REST provider if not required.
+Immediately upgrade Traefik to version 2.11.46, 3.6.17, or 3.7.1.
+If upgrade is not possible, restrict access to the Kubernetes Gateway API for untrusted tenants.

 Original NVD description (English source)